newengland-neighbor/data-driven-fp-controller/README.md

 - Jumping: Space
 - Crouching: C

-The control scheme can be modified in-editor in: Project Settings -> Input Map
+The control scheme can be modified in the Godot Editor in: Project Settings &rarr; Input Map